By: EZ Texting

 SMS text messaging

 Text marketing is one of the most effective and inexpensive ways to generate more awareness for your restaurant and get more business while maintaining a loyal customer base.
 With a 98% message open rate, text messaging is a powerful marketing strategy and one you can add as an adjunct to the strategies mentioned above.

 Text marketing campaigns are easy to set up and run.
 With EZ Texting’s simple interface, you can log in from anywhere and from any device, create your message and hit “send.”
 And as an industry veteran, we have a long list of happy clients that have already realized how beneficial text marketing is to their profitability and growth.
-To get started with text marketing, simply sign up for a free account here and get 250 free texts a month.
+To get started with text marketing, simply sign up for a free trial.
 Looking forward to seeing you on the other side!